alexandair/entra-powershell-docs/reference/entra-powershell-beta/New-EntraMSCustomSecurityAttributeDefinition.md

 Accept wildcard characters: False
 ```
 ### -Name
 Name of the custom security attribute.
-Must be unique within an attribute set.
+It must be unique within an attribute set.

 ```yaml
 Type: String